itzg/docker-minecraft-server/README.md

 ### Running a Purpur server

-A [Purpur](https://purpur.pl3x.net/) server, which is "a drop-in replacement for Paper servers designed for configurability, new fun and exciting gameplay features, and high performance built on top of Tuinity."
+A [Purpur](https://purpur.pl3x.net/) server, which is "drop-in replacement for Paper servers designed for configurability, new fun and exciting gameplay features, and performance built on top of Airplane."

     -e TYPE=PURPUR